Ambulance crews ‘stretched to breaking point’ as mental health sick days soar

 A study published in the Journal of Paramedic Practice last year found that more than half of paramedics were suffering from burnout due to huge workloads.

-A Department of Health spokesperson said: “We continue to support NHS staff and the NHS provides physical and mental health support – including targeted psychological support and treatment for those with more complex mental health needs brought about by serious issues such as trauma.
+A Department of Health spokesperson said: “We continue to support NHS staff, and the NHS provides physical and mental health support, including targeted psychological support and treatment for those with more complex mental health needs brought about by serious issues such as trauma.

-“Our Urgent and Emergency Care Recovery Plan will reduce pressure on hospitals by scaling up community teams, expanding virtual wards, and getting 800 new ambulances onto the roads.
+“Our urgent and emergency care recovery plan will reduce pressure on hospitals by scaling up community teams, expanding virtual wards, and getting 800 new ambulances onto the roads.
 The NHS will also shortly publish a long-term workforce plan to recruit and retain more staff.”

 Join our commenting forum